Guides to Spain's cities, areas and lifestyle

 Andalusia – guide to the most beautiful region in Spain

-Andalusia, or Andalucia in Spanish, is a fascinating province located in southern Spain.
-This is where Spanish legends such as Don Juan and Carmen originated.
-And it was in Andalusia that the shepherd Santiago's story began and ended in Paulo Coelho's world-famous novel "The Alchemist".
-The province has a central place in the Spanish soul, and it is in…
+Andalusia, or Andalucia in Spanish, is a fascinating province located in the south of Spain.
+It is here that Spanish legends such as Don Juan and Carmen originated.
+And it was in Andalusia that the story of the shepherd Santiago began and ended in Paulo Coelho's world-famous novel "The Alchemist".
+The province holds a central place in the Spanish folk soul, and it is in

 Read the whole

-• Torre del Mar - guide to one of the Spaniards' holiday favourites
+• Torre del Mar – guide to one of the Spaniards' holiday favorites

-Torre del Mar - guide to one of the Spaniards' holiday favourites
+Torre del Mar – guide to one of the Spaniards' holiday favorites

-Torre del Mar on the Costa del Sol has long been a popular holiday destination for Spaniards, but for some strange reason has been under the European radar, although that has changed more and more lately with a greater influx of international tourists and after the Corona crisis increasing searches for apartments and houses in…
+Torre del Mar on Costa del Sol has long been a popular holiday destination for Spaniards, but for some strange reason has been under the European radar, although that has changed more and more recently with a greater influx of international tourists and after the Corona crisis, searches for apartments and houses in

 Read the whole

-• Guide to Estepona on the Costa del Sol - everything from attractions to the housing market
+• Guide to Estepona on Costa del Sol – everything from attractions to the housing market

-Guide to Estepona on the Costa del Sol - everything from attractions to the housing market
+Guide to Estepona on Costa del Sol – everything from attractions to the housing market

-The name Estepona probably comes from the Moorish "Astabbuna or Alextebunna".
+The name Estepona probably comes from the Moorish “Astabbuna or Alextebunna”.
 The Battle of Estepona was in 1342 and in 1457 Henry IV of Castile won the city from the Moors.
-The town was built around a church but was later destroyed and only the church's bell tower remained.
-However, there are historical excavations in the city that date back as far as Roman times…
+The city was built around a church but was later destroyed and only the church bell tower remained.
+However, there are historical excavations in the city that extend as far back as Roman times

 Read the whole